STEPS TO ENROLLMENT

 Students that received a GED in the 2014 school year, or any year after, are exempt from assessment testing.
 Official transcripts must be provided to receive exemption.

-Students may schedule testing through the Registrar’s office or by calling the Testing Center at (386) 447-4345 ext.
-1848.
-Students must bring valid State-Issued Picture ID.
+Students may schedule testing through the Registrar’s office.
+Students must bring valid State-Issued Picture ID the day of testing.

-All students are required to attend FTI Orientation at the beginning of their FTI educational career.
+All students attend FTI Orientation at the beginning of their FTI educational career.
 At the time of orientation, students will meet instructional and support staff members and learn what is expected of them as a student at FTI.
-For questions regarding orientation dates and times, please reach out to a member of FTI’s Admissions Team for assistance at (386) 447-4345.
+For some programs, orientation occurs the first day of class, where for others it is an independent date prior to the start of your program.
+For questions regarding orientation dates and times, please reach out to your Program Facilitator or the Registrar.
+Students must review the FTI Campus Handbook, Program Guide, and Code of Conduct before orientation.